How Would an Extra $4,000 Help you?

 1. Medical Research – $2,050

-All up, I was paid $4,000 to do a trial for a treatment which is the same but a cheaper version of medication I may need due to a condition I have.
+All up, we were paid $4,000 to do a trial for a treatment which is the same but a cheaper version of medication we might need in the future.

 The final payment for the last bit of the research came in early March.